 Hmmm… On the one hand it isn’t all that bad.
-It’s got some nice touches and the theme music could be worse (Thinking of Madonna… Jesus Christ…) Theres no going into space or stupid ice palaces or stupidity… But it’s still kind of rubbish.
-Sure… there’s action and a decent enough looking Bond Girl and it makes for a decent enough follow up to the previous film… But it’s just rubbish.
+It’s got some nice touches and the theme music could be worse (Thinking of Madonna… Jesus Christ…) Theres no going into space or stupid ice palaces or general stupidity… But it’s still kind of rubbish.
+Sure… There’s action and a decent enough Bond girl and it makes for a decent enough follow up to the previous film… But it’s just rubbish.
 It’s not A View to a Kill rubbish but it’s still rubbish.

 Adele’s theme song is catchy.
 Let’s start with that shall we.
 It’s one of the best themes IMHO.
 Now… The film itself… There are some good touches in there.
 The switcheroo to the younger Q/older Bond works brilliantly and it’s nice to see the traditional Bond elements creeping in there (like Moneypenny for instance.)
 The characterisation is great, especially the relationship between Bond and M. In terms of character this film hits the nail on the head.
 The plot lets it down though, it’s a kind of nothing, unmemorable plot.
 Javier Bardem too, though good, doesn’t stand out as a villain.
 A decent stab, worth watching but nowhere near as good as people claimed when it first came out.